The Ultimate Active Directory CheatSheet

 Command:

 Purpose: Aggressive scan.
-Enables OS detection (-O
+Enables OS detection (

 ), version detection (-sV